bulka4/spark_kubernetes/readme.md

 They are printed at the end of executing 'terraform apply' and they can be accessed by running the command:
 >terraform output

+### SSH key generation
+We are using the modules/ssh module which generates SSH keys as strings which are saved on our local computer and created VMs.
+They will be used for connecting to the created VMs.

+The ssh_path Terraform variable specifies where on our local computer the private key will be saved.
+The recommended one for Windows is C:\\Users\\username\\.ssh\\id_rsa (if we save the private key here then we don't need to provide a path to that key when running the 'ssh' command).

 ### ACR setup
 ACR is created using the terraform_linux_vm > modules > acr module.
 We are also creating a Service Principal which will be used for authentication to it using the service_principal module.